kyaiooiayk/SQL-Notes/README.md

-# SQL and MySQL
+# SQL
-*List of notebooks focused on SQL and MySQL*
+*List of notebooks/cheatsheets and more focused on SQL*
 ***

 ## A note on the notebook rendering